dfinity/dre-airflow/README.md

   pulls `A`'s result from the XCom result table, and expects the result to be an `int`), then any pushes that alter `B` will cause all running DAGs to fail when task `B` launches.
+* Task IDs are very important.
+If you change the task ID of a task in a DAG, then any already-dispatched currently- running DAG runs that will attempt to "rehydrate" tasks will fail to "rehydrate" the task, and the DAG will simply be marked as failed.
+* Mapped task indexes are just as important as task IDs.
+If e.g. your DAG currently "splits into five" parallel flows (usually done with the `expand` method), each one of these flows is identified by a task index, and will be "rehydrated" upon execution with that task index.
+Accordingly, if you change a DAG such that the new rendered DAG has four or six parallel flows, or the data each index maps to changes or is reordered, any currently-executing DAG runs will either get the wrong data, or the task will not "rehydrate" successfully and the DAG will fail.

 Be especially judicious and careful about the changes you make on code used by DAGs that may be running right now or may be